dotnet/org-policy/README.md

 ## Running locally

-You can run the tool locally by cloning this repo running `policop.cmd` from the root.
+You can run the tool locally by cloning this repo and running `policop.cmd` from the root.

 ### Getting the org data